On the Galois structure of units in totally real $p$-rational number fields

-\begin{rema} Theorem \ref{Burnscohomology} was obtained by studying the Krull-Schmidt decomposition of \'{e}tale cohomology groups and the compactly supported $p$-adic \'{e}tale cohomology groups of general $p$-adic Galois representations over number fields.
-Theorem \ref{Burnscohomology} deals with $S$-units for $S \supset \Sigma_p$ because $\mathbb{Z}_p \otimes_{\mathbb{Z}} \mathcal{O}^{\times}_{L,S}$ is isomorphic to the \'{e}tale cohomology group $H^{1}(\mathrm{Spec}(\mathcal{O}_{L,S})_{\acute{e}t}, \mathbb{Z}_{p}(1))$.
-The paper \cite{Burns4} also deals with the ray class groups (cf. Artin-Verdier duality) and higher algebraic K-groups (cf. Voevodsky's Theorem).
-For more information, we refer the readers to \cite[\S 4]{Burns4}. \end{rema}
+\begin{rema} Theorem \ref{Burnscohomology} was obtained by analyzing the Krull-Schmidt decomposition of \'{e}tale cohomology groups and the compactly supported $p$-adic \'{e}tale cohomology groups of general $p$-adic Galois representations over number fields.
+Theorem \ref{Burnscohomology} is formulated in terms of $S$-units for $S \supset S_p$ because $\mathbb{Z}_p \otimes_{\mathbb{Z}} \mathcal{O}^{\times}_{L,S}$ is isomorphic to the \'{e}tale cohomology group $H^{1}(\mathrm{Spec}(\mathcal{O}_{L,S})_{\acute{e}t}, \mathbb{Z}_{p}(1))$.
+The paper \cite{Burns4} also treats the ray class groups (cf. Artin-Verdier duality) and higher algebraic K-groups (cf. Voevodsky's Theorem).
+For further details we refer the readers to \cite[\S 4]{Burns4}. \end{rema}

-We finish this paper by proving that for Galois extensions of totally real $p$-rational number fields, a similar phenomenon happens for the relative Galois module structure of the group of \textit{ordinary} units.
+We conclude this paper by establishing that for Galois extensions of totally real $p$-rational number fields, an analogous phenomenon occurs in the relative Galois module structure of the group of \textit{ordinary} units.